Hockey Legend | Olympic Gold Medalist, Member of the IOC and Author | Leadership Expert

 A doctor in residence and years of working with the most advanced medical technologies and medical minds in her on-ice career, Hayley offers a unique perspective of the ins and outs of the sports and medical fields and how they entwine, for better and for worse.
 She also addresses mental health in this session, speaking about her own experiences and that of those she loves.

 Complacency kills!
 Wickenheiser offers advice on how to keep the desire alive.

 Wickenheiser explains what it was like to grow up playing with the boys and later playing men’s professional hockey overseas.

 What does a successful team need, and how did Team Canada succeed on the World Stage?

 Wickenheiser shares with her audience the importance of always looking for improvements or opportunities for change within your life.

 Success comes from going above and beyond what others normally do.

-What is it like to compete in both the summer and Winter Olympics?
+What is it like to complete in both the summer AND winter Olympics?

-How to Perform When it Matters Most – Inspiration for the next generation of athletes and sports in Canada to perform even better.
+How to perform when it matters most—inspiration for the next generation of athletes and sports professionals in Canada to perform even better!

 Hayley has been public speaking for many years and can easily customize one of her existing messages to fit your event or project theme.